gohenderson/btcsharp/doc/build-osx.md

 Bitcoin Core should now be available at `./build/bin/bitcoind`.
 If you compiled support for the GUI, it should be available at `./build/bin/bitcoin-qt`.

-There is also a multifunction command line interface at `./build/bin/bitcoin` supporting subcommands like `bitcoin node`, `bitcoin gui`, `bitcoin rpc`, and others that can be listed with `bitcoin help`.

 The first time you run `bitcoind` or `bitcoin-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.